Compound Words in English

 These compound adjectives describing character traits are really interesting.
 So, which compound adjectives describe your personality?

-Do these character adjectives quiz here to test your knowledge of compound adjectives.
+Do this character adjectives quiz here to test your knowledge of compound adjectives.

 What is a compound noun ?
 How do you make a compound noun ?